MN Laws 2001, First Special Session, Chapter 2, Section 14 (beginning July 1, 2001)

 St. Paul, MN 55155-4039

-Parcels acquired have been shown on updated state park boundary maps, and have been described in the MN State Park Traveler newspaper and
+PROJECT RESULTS USE AND DISSEMINATIONParcels acquired have been shown on updated state park boundary maps, and have been described in the MN State Park Traveler newspaper and other publications.

 Wayne Sames